koii-network/docs/develop/command-line-tool/task-node-cli.md

 # Task Node CLI

-Operations that can be done in the Task Node CLI include:
+The Task Node CLI is a powerful tool that offers several essential operations, including:

 - Creating a task staking wallet
 - Creating a distribution wallet